konclude/Konclude/Readme.md

 	Furthermore, all OWL 2 ontologies/axioms used in LoadOntologies/Tell
-	commands should be in the OWL 2 XML [1] or in the OWL 2 Functional Style [2] format and Konclude does currently NOT process annotations.
+	commands should be in the OWL 2 XML [1] or in the OWL 2 Functional Style [2] format and Konclude does currently NOT process any annotations.
 The protege editor [2] can be used to convert OWL 2 ontologies between different formats.

 	Konclude can also be used as an OWLlink server that answers OWLlink requests sent over HTTP.
 For this, Konclude has to be called with the 'owllinkserver' command.
-The listening port can optionally be specified by the parameter '-p', otherwise the default port 8080 is used.
+The listening port can optionally be specified by the parameter `-p`, otherwise the default port 8080 is used.

-	Examples (on Windows you have to omit ./):
+	Examples (omit ./ on Windows):

     ```
     ./Konclude owllinkserver -p 8080